 If you're new to running, a 5K is probably the first event on your calendar.
-The 3.1-mile race is a manageable distance for newbies yet popular among runners of all ages and skill levels.
-And while training for other races requires quite the time commitment, you won't need to schedule tons of running to prepare for this distance.
+The 3.1-mile race is a good distance for beginners, yet popular among runners of all ages and skill levels.
+And while training for other races needs quite the time commitment, you won't have to schedule tons of running to prepare for this distance.

-Whether you're training for your first race or looking to shed minutes off your 5K time, it's crucial to set realistic goals and plan accordingly.
+If you're training for your first race or looking to shave minutes off your 5K time, it's important to set realistic goals and plan accordingly.

 Average 5K Time and Pace

-Finish times for the 5K vary according to factors like age, sex and experience.
+Running statistics show average 5K times vary according to age, sex and experience.
 If you're running your first race, you can use the national average statistics below, provided to LIVESTRONG.com by RunRepeat.com and the International Association of Athletics Federations (IAAF), to get a general idea of how you can expect to perform.

 0 to 20

 20 to 29

 60 to 69

 The average 5K running time per mile is about 13 minutes, 21 seconds for women and 11 minutes, 22 seconds for men, resulting in finish times around 41 minutes, 30 seconds and 35 minutes, 20 seconds, respectively.
 More experienced runners may be able to keep an 8-minute mile pace, finishing their 5K in about 26 minutes.

 When it comes to 5K race times, does sex really matter?
 According to a January 2015 review in the Open Access Journal of Sports Medicine, people assigned male at birth (AMAB) are naturally faster at running than people assigned female at birth (AFAB).